eWaterCycle/infra/README.md

 Previously the eWatercycle platform consisted of multiple VM on SURF HPC cloud, see [v0.1.2 release](https://github.com/eWaterCycle/infra/releases/tag/v0.1.2) for that code.

+## Technical specs

+A application on the SURF Research cloud is provisioned by running a Ansible playbook (research-cloud-plugin.yml).

+The read only datasets are mounted at `/mnt/data` from dcache using rclone.
+The read only datasets are things like

+* climate data for esmvaltool, files see <https://github.com/eWaterCycle/infra/issues/79>
+* observation
+* parameter-sets, example use cases and bigger ones
+* singularity-images of Hydrological models wrapped in grpc4bmi servers

 ## Local test VM

 This chapter is dedicated for application developers.